 You group by item, not by need

 You might keep your masher and microplane grater by the stove with other long-handled items cooking spatulas, but that’s not the most convenient setup.
 “There are three things that happen in the kitchen: prep, cook, and serve,” says Laura Cattano, professional organizer and founder of Organizational Design.
 “The best thing is to zone out your kitchen by those categories.”
 You might keep your spatulas by the stove, but your potato masher belongs near your countertop and big bowls.
 Take it a step further by asking exactly when you use each item.
 For instance, there’s no reason your mugs need to be by your water glasses, but putting next to the coffee maker will save you from running all over your kitchen in the morning, says Cattano.
-Here's how to set up your kitchen so you eat healthier.
+This is also helps you set up your kitchen so you can eat healthier.

 You think only the counter is convenient